 Actuarial valuations are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 The Board adopts these assumptions after considering the advice of the actuary and other professionals.
 The assumptions and methods used for funding purposes meet the parameters set by the Actuarial Standards of Practice.
 Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area.
-The June 30, 2020 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 2010-2015 period.
+The June 30, 2021 valuations were based upon assumptions that were adopted by the ATRS Board in connection with a study of experience covering the 2015-2020 period.

-The Arkansas Teacher Retirement System remains stable with an 80.6% funded position (based on the actuarial value of assets) and an 75.6% funded position based upon the market value of assets as of June 30, 2020.
-The amortization period as of June 30, 2020 is 27 years.
+The Arkansas Teacher Retirement System remains stable with an 80.6% funded position (based on the actuarial value of assets) and an 89.5% funded position based upon the market value of assets as of June 30, 2021.
+The amortization period as of June 30, 2021 is 32 years.

-Based upon the results of the June 30, 2020 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective of level percent-of-payroll financing.
+Based upon the results of the June 30, 2021 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective of level percent-of-payroll financing.